-GST200N Series Intelligent Fire Alarm Control Panel (FACP) provides a multi-functional communication port, connecting with network cards with different functions to realize networking among GST series FACPs.
+GST200-2 Intelligent Fire Alarm Control Panel (FACP) provides a multi-functional communication port, connecting with network cards to realize networking among GST series FACPs, to form urban fire alarm supervisory network through public telephone network and to fulfill graphic supervision by connecting with Graphic Monitor Center (GMC) system at the control center of buildings.
 The FACP monitors the running of network cards in real time so that the card can work after being inserted.

-GST200N Series provides four types of network cards:

-- RS485 Network Card

-- RS485 Network Card Loop Type

-- CAN Network Card

-- > CAN Network Card Loop Type.

-Their structures are shown in Fig. 3-6 and 3-7.
+GST200-2 provides two kinds of network cards: Local Network Card (RS485 card) and Monitor & Control Card (RS232 card).
+Their structures are shown in Fig. 3-6.